akeneo/pim-community-dev/TESTING.md

 - may test several classes at the same time
 - tests only services that perform I/O calls (like Doctrine repositories for instance)

+Tools:

+- backend: PhpUnit
+- frontend: TODO

 Examples:

 - backend: test a Doctrine repository using MySQL
-- frontend test a fetcher performing HTTP calls
+- frontend: test a fetcher performing HTTP calls

 ### End to end - test the whole application